stiophan0309/horizon-sah/README.md

 STRIPE_SECRET	<your_stripe_secret_key>
 ```

-7. Click the deploy button on the heroku Dashboard.
+7. Click the 'deploy' button on the Heroku dashboard.
-8. Wait for the build to finish and click the view project link once it has!
+8. Wait for the build to complete and click the 'view project' link once it has.

 Congratulations, Horizon is now hosted on Heroku and is live!